 Overview.
 The Computational Privacy Group, led by Dr. Yves-Alexandre de Montjoye, at Imperial College London’s Data Science Institute at the Department of Computing has funded openings for PhD students (from UK, EU and overseas) to work on topics related to privacy, data protection, and the impact of algorithms on society.

-Topics of current interests include, for instance, individual privacy in large-scale behavioral datasets; re-identification attacks against privacy-preserving data systems or aggregates, privacy of machine learning models, privacy engineering solutions such as differential privacy and query-based systems, ethics and fairness in AI, and computational social science.
+Topics of current interests include, for instance, individual privacy in large-scale behavioral datasets; statistical or machine learning-based re-identification attacks against privacy-preserving data systems or aggregates, privacy of machine learning models, privacy engineering solutions such as differential privacy and query-based systems.

 Research context.
 For the first time in history, we have the ability to amass large amounts of medical, behavioral and social demographic data about humans and societies.
 While this data has the potential to fundamentally transform industries such as healthcare and transportation, its collection and use also pose significant challenges.
 The data itself can be prone to serious privacy violations, while the algorithm-based solutions built on top of it may open the way to large-scale discrimination and bias.